nus-cs2103-AY2021S1/ip/docs/README.md

   - Todo

 ### Delete tasks
-* Removes a task from the task list.
+* Removes a task.

 ### Show all tasks
-* Displays all tasks in the task list.
+* Displays all tasks.

 ### Clear all tasks
-* Removes all tasks in the task list.
+* Removes all tasks.

 ### Find a task
 * Finds a task based on a given keyword.

 ### Mark task as completed
-* Completes a task in the task list.
+* Completes a task.

 ### Undo
 * Undos the previous user command.